 Dr Machar has been in South Africa since last December.
 The former first vice president has been excluded from new initiatives to bring peace to South Sudan.
 His Sudan Peoples’ Liberation Movement-In Opposition (SPLM-IO) is the biggest armed group outside the government.

-The August 2015 peace agreement that is yet to be fully implemented expires in six months after which South Sudan should hold elections.
+The agreement expires in six months after which South Sudan should hold elections.